As an Oakland trenchless sewer contractor, Harry Clark specializes in the Tric Tools® method.

-A: Sewer laterals which are in poor condition present two problems: (1) faulty sewer lines can leak raw sewage into the ground which may be a public health issue; (2) storm water can invade the poorly sealed sewer lines which overloads the waste treatment plant.
+A: Sewer laterals which are in poor condition present two problems: (1) faulty sewer lines can leak raw sewage into the ground which may be a public health issue; (2) stormwater can invade the poorly sealed sewer lines which overloads the waste treatment plant.
 The overloaded plants then spill partially or untreated sewage into the bay.
 The results are serious bay pollution, and fines from the EPA to the sanitary districts.

 Q: What are the problems associated with the sewer laterals?

 A: Most homes in our service area were built before 1950, and often have never replaced their original sewer laterals.
-Over time these pipelines, generally made of clay, crack, become disjointed or displaced, and have root intrusion which cause leakage and backups.
+Over time these pipelines, generally made of clay, crack, become disjointed or displaced, and have root intrusion which causes leakage and backups.
 Many of these laterals lack the proper cleanout access for clearing of blockages.

 Q: Whose responsibility is the maintenance of the sewer lateral?

 A: In most cities, districts or local jurisdictions, the maintenance of the sewer lateral, up to and including the connection to the main is the responsibility of the private homeowner.
 The district is responsible for maintaining the sewer main.
 In some cities, you are only responsible for the curb.